tokvv/docker-mysql-backup-cron/README.md

 Use `docker exec <container> /restore.sh` to list available backups to restore from.
 Then `docker exec /restore.sh <filename of backup>` to restore it.

+# Revision History

+- 1.0.0
+  * Initial Release as of the forked version of `docker-mysql-backup-cron`